top of page

 • Accelerated healing: Boosts cellular activity and tissue repair, shortening recovery times.

-• Enhanced mobility: Relieves stiffness and discomfort, promoting better movement and flexibility.
+• Enhanced mobility: Relieves stiffness and promotes easier, more comfortable movement.

 Conditions Laser Therapy Can Help With

-Laser therapy is suitable for a variety of conditions, including:
+Laser therapy can be used to treat a variety of conditions, including:

 • Soft tissue injuries: Useful for strains, sprains, and ligament issues.